Why a High Fiber Diet is Killing Your Colon ( And Why a LOW Fiber Diet Will Help Constipation & IBS)

 Does more fiber actually lower heart disease?
 Technically,yes… but that’s not really the whole story.

 This is a typical story: A 2004 study compared people that were measured for 5-10 years in a long-term study.
 After adjusting for demographics, BMI, and lifestyle factors, each 10g increment of dietary fiber was associated with a 14% decrease in risk of all coronary events and a 27% reduced risk of coronary death.

 The researchers’ conclusion?
 Increased dietary fiber from cereals and fruits is inversely related to coronary heart disease.

 You could end right there and think ‘Oh!
 Time to eat more fiber!
 Let’s start shoveling in some extra bran into my oatmeal in the morning!”

 But it doesn’t say whether that decreased risk was due to the high fruit and vegetable intake (which we know reduces disease risk), or if it was actually due to the fiber.

 Also – what kind of fiber?
 Soluble or insoluble?
-IN other words, getting all your fiber from vegetables and fruits is way different than getting it all from increasing your grain consumption.
+In other words, getting all your fiber from vegetables and fruits is way different than getting it all from increasing your grain consumption.

-This 2008 study found similar things – increase fiber decreased the chances of heart disease.
+This 2008 study found similar things – increased fiber decreased the chances of heart disease.
 But was it the fiber, or the fact that if you’re eating 30g of fiber, you’re eating a hell of a lot more plants and fruits than other people?